Demetrious ‘Mighty Mouse’ Johnson Asks For Seven Figure Payout Following 10th Successful UFC Title Defense

 Johnson took on Wilson Reis at UFC Fight Night in Kansas City for what was supposed to be a five-round battle.
 Demetrious nearly finished the fight at the end of Round 2 but Reis was spared by the clock.
 In round 3, Wilson Reis wasn’t so fortunate.
 As Johnson worked the ground and pound with just seconds left, he transitioned to an arm bar that had Reis tapping.

-Inside the octagon during his post fight interview, Johnson gave the standard thanks to his coaches and love to his family before ending his moment of glory with a call out to the UFC.
+Inside the octagon during his post-fight interview, Johnson gave the standard thanks to his coaches and love to his family before ending his moment of glory with a call out to the UFC.

 “I need seven figures,” Demetrious said.
 “I’m out here whooping [guys] and cleaning it up.”